-The following policy describes the steps required from UEC workforce, agents and interns when communicating PHI electronically.
-This policy applies to workforce authorized by UEC to access, create, store, respond, or transmit PHI via UEC e-mail system, internally and externally.
+The following policy describes the steps required from KETCHUM HEALTH workforce, agents and interns when communicating PHI electronically.
+This policy applies to workforce authorized by KETCHUM HEALTH to access, create, store, respond, or transmit PHI via KETCHUM HEALTH e-mail system, internally and externally.

-MBKU-UEC will make all e-mail messages sent or received, related to the diagnosis or treatment of a patient, part of the patient's medical record, and will treat such e-mail messages with the same degree of confidentiality as afforded to other portions of the medical record.
-MBKU-UEC will use reasonable means to protect the security and confidentiality of PHI transmitted electronically.
-Because of the risks outlined above, MBKU-UEC cannot, however, guarantee the security and confidentiality of e-mail communications.
+KETCHUM HEALTH will make all e-mail messages sent or received, related to the diagnosis or treatment of a patient, part of the patient's medical record, and will treat such e-mail messages with the same degree of confidentiality as afforded to other portions of the medical record.
+KETCHUM HEALTH will use reasonable means to protect the security and confidentiality of PHI transmitted electronically.
+Because of the risks outlined above, KETCHUM HEALTH cannot, however, guarantee the security and confidentiality of e-mail communications.

-To the most extent possible, all electronic communications and release of ePHI to patients, providers, health plans, state and federal agencies, school districts and to any other requesting third party will be performed by the Compliance Officer-Health Information Coordinator.
+To the most extent possible, all electronic communications and release of ePHI to patients, providers, health plans, state and federal agencies, school districts and to any other requesting third party will be performed by the Director of Healthcare Policy Compliance-

 All other personnel who might need to release PHI will adhere to the following protocols:

 - As a general rule, all PHI will be encrypted before being released electronically, unless the patient agrees to receive it unencrypted, and after being explained about the risks of such practice ("Duty to Inform").
-UEC staff will document the patient's decision in the medical file. - PHI will not be transmitted in the subject line of the email message. - Email communication containing PHI of UEC patients will be transmitted through the MBKU email system using an MBKU email address and may not be transmitted using any other electronic method (other email system, IM, ICQ, FTP, etc). - If a document that contains PHI is attached to the message, the sender must verify that only the proper information is attached and no unintended information is included.

-- Users who communicate PHI via email will comply with all other UEC policies and procedures including, but not limited to, the Confidentiality of PHI Policy and the Minimum Necessary Policy. - A. Patients have the right to request their PHI and Legal Records to be disclosed electronically.
+KETCHUM HEALTH staff will document the patient's decision in the medical file. - PHI will not be transmitted in the subject line of the email message. - Email communication containing PHI of KETCHUM HEALTH patients will be transmitted through the MBKU email system using an MBKU email address and may not be transmitted using any other electronic method (other email system, IM, ICQ, FTP, etc). - If a document that contains PHI is attached to the message, the sender must verify that only the proper information is attached and no unintended information is included. - Users who communicate PHI via email will comply with all other KETCHUM HEALTH policies and procedures including, but not limited to, the Confidentiality of PHI Policy and the Minimum Necessary Policy. - A. Patients have the right to request their PHI and Legal Records to be disclosed electronically.

-UEC reserves the right to deny the request of release of PHI to the patient.
-If no other way of communication with the patient is available, UEC will discuss with the Director of Information Technology and the Associate Dean of Clinics the available alternatives for releasing PHI.
+KETCHUM HEALTH reserves the right to deny the request of release of PHI to the patient.
+If no other way of communication with the patient is available, KETCHUM HEALTH will discuss with the Director of Information Technology and the Associate Dean of Clinics the available alternatives for releasing PHI.

 - B. All requests for release of information via email must be specific and the intended recipient of PHI must be properly identified.
-Massive emails are not authorized to be sent from the UEC; it is the sole responsibility of the patient to safeguard his/her PHI after it has been released electronically.
-Since UEC or MBKU have no control of the uses or disclosures after the information has been released to the requesting party, MBKU or UEC will not be held liable for unintended or malicious uses of PHI by third parties. - C. UEC will provide adequate training to email users regarding document security procedures, including password management and encryption methods.
-UEC has acquired software that handles the encryption process required by law, and each individual sending PHI to a requesting party via email must be knowledgeable with the software capabilities.
-When in doubt, the individual must communicate with the Compliance Officer to get the information released properly and timely.
+Massive emails are not authorized to be sent from the KETCHUM HEALTH; it is the sole responsibility of the patient to safeguard his/her PHI after it has been released electronically.
+Since KETCHUM HEALTH or MBKU have no control of the uses or disclosures after the information has been released to the requesting party, MBKU or KETCHUM HEALTH will not be held liable for unintended or malicious uses of PHI by third parties. - C. KETCHUM HEALTH will provide adequate training to email users regarding document security procedures, including password management and encryption methods.
+KETCHUM

+HEALTH has acquired software that handles the encryption process required by law, and each individual sending PHI to a requesting party via email must be knowledgeable with the software capabilities.
+When in doubt, the individual must communicate with the Director of Healthcare Policy Compliance to get the information released properly and timely.